aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/control-cache-reallocation-psd-files/_index.md

 - **Do I need a license to use these features?** A license removes trial limitations; see the Aspose purchase page.
 - **Can I monitor cache usage at runtime?** Yes, use `Cache.getAllocatedDiskBytesCount()` and `Cache.getAllocatedMemoryBytesCount()`.

-## Why Control Cache Reallocation?
+## Why control cache reallocation?
 Managing cache is crucial when you **create PSD image java** applications that handle high‑resolution or multi‑layer files.
 Proper cache settings prevent out‑of‑memory errors, reduce GC pauses, and give you predictable performance on servers or desktop apps.

 ## Prerequisites
 Before we jump into the coding part, there are a few things you need to ensure so that everything runs smoothly:
 1. Java Development Kit (JDK): Ensure that you have JDK installed on your machine.
 You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 2. Aspose.PSD for Java: You need to download the Aspose.PSD library.
-You can find the latest release [here](https://releases.aspose.com/psd/java/).
+You can find the latest release on the [Aspose.PSD for Java release page](https://releases.aspose.com/psd/java/).
 3. IDE Setup: An Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse will make it easier for you to manage your code.
 4. Basic Understanding of Java: Familiarity with Java programming will help you understand the concepts and code snippets better.
-5. Aspose License (Optional): If you wish to remove watermarks and gain full functionality, consider purchasing a license [here](https://purchase.aspose.com/buy) or trying the free trial [here](https://releases.aspose.com/).
+5. Aspose License (Optional): If you wish to remove watermarks and gain full functionality, consider purchasing a license on the [Aspose.PSD license purchase page](https://purchase.aspose.com/buy) or trying the free trial on the [Aspose.PSD free trial download page](https://releases.aspose.com/).

 ## Import Packages
 Before we start writing the code, let’s make sure we have the necessary packages imported.
 Below is a brief list of what to include at the beginning of your Java file: